ShayHill/docx2python/README.md

 __shared features__:
 * extracts text from docx files
 * extracts images from docx files
-* no dependencies (docx2python requires pytest to test)

 __additions:__
 * extracts footnotes and endnotes